 Many chemotherapy drugs are processed by the liver (such as doxorubicin, vincristine, and vinblastine), and a few others can be toxic to the liver (such as CCNU or lumustine).
 Liver toxicity can be fatal if not treated.4

-When the tests of liver function are abnormal, your veterinarian may recommend either discontinuing or adjusting the chemotherapy plan.
+When the liver function tests are abnormal, your veterinarian may recommend either discontinuing or adjusting the chemotherapy plan.
 Many veterinarians will also recommend a liver supplement such as Denamarin.

 Electrolytes are minerals in the body that carry an electric charge and are essential to cell function.
 Even minor imbalances can cause major problems with hydration, acid/base balance, nerve, and muscle function.

-When your veterinarian finds electrolyte abnormalities, he or she can adjust medications and supplements to quickly correct them.
+When your veterinarian finds electrolyte abnormalities, he or she can adjust medications and supplements to correct them quickly.

 Acute Tumor Lysis Syndrome

-Our goal in chemotherapy is to kill lots of lymphoma, but when too much tumor death happens at one time, all those excess electrolytes and metabolites from the dying and dead cancer cells can overwhelm the body’s systems.
+Our goal in chemotherapy is to kill lots of lymphoma.
+Still, when too much tumor death happens at one time, all those excess electrolytes and metabolites from the dying and dead cancer cells can overwhelm the body’s systems.
 Acute tumor lysis syndrome must be caught early, or it can lead to kidney failure and death.4

 Q: What are they looking for during radiation, before surgery, or during immunotherapy?